-Before the WTO Dispute Settlement Body adopted the ruling, the U.S. WTO representative stated, according to meeting minutes, that the United States was pleased that the Appellate Body had "reversed the Panel's finding that the Enabling Clause required developed countries under their GSP programs to provide identical preferences to all developing countries" and that the AB's decision "would help maintain the viability of GSP programs."
-The United States raised concerns, however, about the AB's finding that complainant India needed to raise the Clause, but that the EC bore the burden of proving that the Drug Arrangements were consistent with the Clause.
-The United States questioned the legal basis for this "hybrid approach" suggesting that difficulties might ensue in allowing the complaining party to set the burden of proof for the respondent.
+Before the WTO Dispute Settlement Body adopted the ruling, the U.S. WTO representative stated, according to meeting minutes, that the United States was pleased that the Appellate Body had "reversed the Panel's finding that the Enabling Clause required developed countries under their GSP programs to provide identical preferences to all developing countries" and that the AB's decision "would help maintain the viability of GSP programs."18 The United States raised concerns, however, about the AB's finding that complainant India needed to raise the Clause, but that the EC bore the burden of proving that the Drug Arrangements were consistent with the Clause.
+The United States raised uses in allowing the complaining party to set the burden of proof for the respondent.